Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Abstract

 \section{Abstract}

-The relative treatment effect is an effect measure for the order of two sample-specific outcome variables.
+{\normalfont The Mann-Whitney effect is an effect measure for the order of two sample-specific outcome variables.
 It has the interpretation of a probability and also a connection to the area under the ROC curve.
-In the literature it has been considered for both ordinal or right-censored time-to-event outcomes.
-For both cases, the present paper introduces a distribution-free regression model that relates the relative treatment effect to a linear combination of covariates.
+In the literature it has been considered for both ordinal and right-censored time-to-event outcomes.
+For both cases, the present paper introduces a distribution-free regression model that relates the Mann-Whitney effect to a linear combination of covariates.
 To fit the model, we develop a pseudo-observation-based procedure yielding consistent and asymptotically normal coefficient estimates.
-In addition, we propose bootstrap-based hypothesis tests to infer the effects of the covariates on the relative treatment effect.
-A simulation study compares the novel method to Cox regression, demonstrating that the proposed hypothesis tests have high power and keep up with the z-test of the Cox model even in scenarios where the latter is specified correctly.
-The new methods are used to re-analyze data from the SUCCESS-A trial for progression-free survival of breast cancer patients.
+In addition, we propose bootstrap-based hypothesis tests to infer the effects of the covariates on the Mann-Whitney effect.
+A simulation study on the small-sample behavior of the proposed method demonstrates that the novel hypothesis tests keep up with the z-test of a Cox regression model.
+The new methods are used to analyze progression-free survival in breast cancer patients enrolled for the randomized phase~III SUCCESS-A trial.}